tata1mg/torpedo/README.md

 ```
 ### How to use
 Add this library as dependency in your service.
+As of now this project is made public for using in selected projects.
+Soon we will write open source version of this project.

 ### Configurations to be provided in service for this library
 - Create config.json in root directory of project